sap-tutorials/Tutorials/tutorials/cv-package-aicore-setup/cv-package-aicore-setup.md

 metaflow configure aws
 ```

-After this configuration you should have a Metaflow configuration file (`~/.metaflowconfig/config.json`) at the home directory of your user.
-The contents of that file should look something like this.
+You should now have a Metaflow configuration file (`~/.metaflowconfig/config.json`) in the home directory of your user.
+The contents of the configuration file should look something like this.

 (Template for Metaflow configuration file)